alperdomo/ML_classification/README.md

-# ML_classification: An example using the Titanic dataset
+# `Machine Learning for classification (ML_classification) tasks`: Supervised learning using the Titanic data set.
 There are many different machine learning (ML) systems.
 Based on their purposes and features, they are classified in different types: Superivised-, unsupervised-, semisupervised-, and reinforcement- learning (Geron, 2019).

 In the case of Supervised ML, a typical task is classification.
 In such ML task an algorithm is trained, "fed", with the data and the desired solutions.